bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 A new file called "syncthing" will be built.
 This file needs to be transferred to the Seagate Central.

+#### Create "syncthing" user
+The Syncthing service will be run by a dedicated user called "syncthing".
+This is more secure than simply running the service as "root" because it means that if the Syncthing service suffers a fault, or if any currently unknown security issue is exploited in the Syncthing software, the damage will be limited to only the Syncthing service rather than the rest of the system.

+The easiest way to create a new user is to use the Seagate Central Web Management interface as follows.

+Login to the Seagate Central Web Management interface as an admin user.

+Select the "Users" tab and then click on the "Add a new user" button.

+Enter "syncthing" for the "Username" and enter a password.

+There is no need to fill in the "Remote Access" field with an email address.

+Do NOT select the "Administrator" checkbox.
+There is no need to make the "syncthing" user a system administrator.

+Finally click on the "Save" button.

 ## syncthing-init.sh
-syncthing does not come with an "init" based startup script so we have included a custom startup script in this project called "syncthing-init.sh" to work on the Seagate Central.
+Syncthing does not come with an "init" based startup script so we have included a custom startup script in this project called "syncthing-init.sh" to work on the Seagate Central.

-This script is setup to assume that there is a user called "syncthing" that will be running the syncthing service.
-For this reason you should create a user "syncthing" on the Seagate Central.

-If you create the "syncthing" user using the Web Management interface then a new samba share will be created for "syncthing".

-If you use the command line "adduser" tool on the Seagate Central as follows then a user will be created but no samba share will be put in place.

-    adduser -h /Data/syncthing -s /bin/false syncthing

-Alternately edit the "syncthing-init.sh" script to specify a different existing userID to run the service.

-**Security Note** Be aware that the "synthing.sh" script will activate the syncthing GUI on port 8384 of the Segate Central Ethernet by default.
+**Security Note** Be aware that the "synthing.sh" script will activate the Syncthing GUI on port 8384 of the Seagate Central Ethernet by default.
-Many people consider it best practise to disable the syncthing GUI after is has been configured.
+Many people consider it best practise to disable the Syncthing GUI after is has been configured.
 You may need to modify the "syncthing.sh" startup script accordingly.

-## Transfer syncthing to the Seagate Central
+## Transfer Syncthing software to the Seagate Central
-Copy "syncthing" and "syncthing-init.sh" to the Seagate Central.
+Copy the "syncthing" binary and the "syncthing-init.sh" startup script to the Seagate Central.

-## Install syncthing on the Seagate Central
+## Install Syncthing on the Seagate Central
 Log into the Seagate Central via ssh and issue the su command to become the root user.